isoAdvector/isoAdvector/README.md

 4. (Optional) If you want to test the code on unstructured meshes, a number of such meshes can be donwloaded by using the downloadMeshes script in the bin directory.
 These meshes will take up ~2GB and will be placed in a folder called meshes.
-The meshes will be loaded by the scripts in discInUniFlows, vortexSmearedDisc, sphereInUniFlow and smearedSphere cases in run/prescribedU.
+The meshes will be loaded by the scripts in discInConstantFlows, discInReversedVortexFlow, sphereInConstantFlow and sphereInReversedVortexFlow cases in run/prescribedU.

     Alternatively, the meshes can be downloaded directly from here: